 For the investor, buying shares of American Depository Receipt stocks is the same process as buying shares of a US-based company.

-If your brokerage also offers stocks listed on foreign markets, make sure you know which you are buying.
+If your brokerage also offers stocks listed on foreign markets, ensure you know which you are buying.

-ut that does not mean it’s not worth investing in international companies as well.
+As with most things in the financial world, there are obvious benefits to being able to invest in ADRs.
+Investing in US-based companies and the S&P 500 has long been a winning strategy.
+But that does not mean it’s also not worth investing in international companies.
 A well-diversified portfolio always has room for well-performing, profitable companies.
 Here are some benefits to adding American Depository Receipt stocks to your portfolio.

 The US has the best track record of returns from its stock market over the past few decades.